EbuOgden/TwitterBotHider/README.md

 ## Usage

-You can either download the source code and manually add it to your chrome or download it from the chrome web store (🔜)
+You can either download the source code and manually add it to your chrome or download it from the chrome web store from the following link: [Twitter Bot Hider](https://chrome.google.com/webstore/detail/twitter-bot-hider/efpmoenhggjbiaeomapapohigijbobgb)

 ## Contributing